-I was born and raised in the beautiful Bourgas, Bulgaria, a city located on the Black Sea coast.
-My dad bought me a computer when I was 9, I got my first computer and became completely fascinated with technology.
-I immediately started programmin and won my first national informatics competition that same year.
-Soon, I became proficient in a number of languages including C/C++, Pascal, and Assembly and specialized in reverse engineering, data structures, and complex algorithms.
-Throughout high school, I enjoyed going to numerous national programming competitions and even had the fortune to win a few.
+I was born and raised in beautiful Bourgas, Bulgaria, a city located on the Black Sea coast.
+My dad bought me a computer when I was 9 and I was instantly fascinated by the endless possibilities.
+I immediately started programming and quickly became proficient in a number of languages including Pascal, Assembly, and C/C++.
+I specialized in reverse engineering, data structures, and complex algorithms.
+I also enjoyed competing in national programming competitions and even had the fortune to win a few.

 During the same period, I met Iliya Yordanov, a very skilled programmer and a good friend, and in 2001 while still at high school the two of us cofounded an Internet company called CPP-Home that served as a learning hub for beginner C++ programmers.
-After growing rapidly, CPP-Home was acquired 2 years later.
+CPP-Home grew very rapidly and got acquired 2 years later.
 This was my first taste of the startup life and I have been hooked ever since.
 I learned a great deal about entrepreneurship from that experience and owe a lot to Iliya.

-Throughout high school, I was not only working on startups but was also heavily involved in my local community.
-I cofounded and was President of the first Interact club in my district (part of the Rotary International family).
-After a short stint at a local campaign for mayor, where I headed first-time voter relations, I was inspired to pursue a more rounded education and in 2004 started my Bachelor of Arts in Integrated Social Sciences (political science, sociology, mass communication, and economics) at Jacobs University in Bremen, Germany.
-During my undergrad, I continued being active in the local community, serving as the President of the student body and cofounding and leading a Rotaract club (again part of the Rotary International family) until my graduation in 2007.
-In recognition for my community involvement and exceptional performance, I received an award from the German Academic Exchange Service (DAAD).
+In addition to entrepreneurship, I also enjoy being involved in my local community.
+I cofounded and was President of the first Interact Club in Bulgaria and headed first-time voter relations at a local campaign for mayor.
+That inspired me to pursue a more rounded education and in 2004 started my Bachelor of Arts in Integrated Social Sciences (political science, sociology, mass communication, and economics) at Jacobs University in Bremen, Germany.
+During my undergrad, I continued being active in the local community, serving as the President of the Student Government and cofounding and leading a Rotaract club.
+I was honored to receive the German Academic Exchange Service (DAAD) award in recognition for my community involvement and exceptional performance.

-As a next step, I knew I wanted to build even stronger and better new ventures and so I applied and got accepted to the Stanford Graduate School of Business, where I pursued an MBA as one of the youngest members of the Class of 2009.
-I had an incredibly rich experience at the GSB: I got to know myself much better and made many amazing friends.
-I also learned a great deal about leadership, entrepreneurship, and management from faculty, classmates, and alumni.
+I came to Silicon Valley in 2007 enrolling at the Stanford Graduate School of Business, where I pursued an MBA as one of the youngest members of the Class of 2009.
+I grew tremendously at the GSB, learning a lot about myself, entrepreneurship, leadership, and management from faculty, classmates, and alumni.
 I was also fortunate to make many amazing friends.

 I came to the Stanford GSB dedicated to building a startup and immediately connected with current and past classmates to try out various ideas.
-After testing and discaring 7 ideas, the eighth one worked and later became Philanthropedia.
-I cofounded the company with my amazing classmates Howard Bornstein, Erik Bengtsson, and Chris Herndon.
+After testing and discarding 7 ideas, the eighth one worked and later became Philanthropedia.
+I cofounded the company with my incredible classmates Howard Bornstein, Erik Bengtsson, and Chris Herndon.

 Philanthropedia helps donors give better by identifying high-impact nonprofits in different social causes through crowdsourced reviews.
 Think Zagat for the nonprofit world.
 In 2011, Philanthropedia was acquired by GuideStar, the largest provider of nonprofit data.
-At GuideStar, I ran the West Coast office, acquired another startup, and founded and ran GuideStar Labs, an incubator bringing product ideas to market.
+At GuideStar, I ran the West Coast office, acquired another startup, and founded and ran GuideStar Labs, an internal incubator bringing product ideas to market.
 I led two projects focused on integrations with the LinkedIn and Salesforce platforms.

 In 2012, I left GuideStar to start startup #3 together with the best hacker I have ever worked with, Petar Dobrev, who was also engineer #1 at my last venture Philanthropedia.
 I am excited about what's to come!

 In my spare time, I like to give back by helping entrepreneurs and writing about startups in the Startup Lore.
-I also enjoy advising entrepreneurs, helping them make their startups successful.
 I am very interested in leadership, critical thinking, entrepreneurship, technology, science, philosophy, and the world at large.
-I tweet and speak about these topics as well - most recently at Stanford (at the undergraduate, law, and business schools), Menlo College, Harker School, the Telerik Academy, the Smart Start conference (in Bulgarian), and MyWay.BG (in Bulgarian).
-I am a former professional gamer (StarCraft, Counter-Strike) and still follow the eSports scene for fun.
+I tweet and speak about these topics as well - most recently at Stanford (at the undergraduate, law, and business schools), Menlo College, the Harker School, the Telerik Academy, the Smart Start conference, and MyWay.BG.
+I am a former professional gamer (StarCraft, Counter-Strike) and continue to follow the eSports scene.